pmbaumgartner/twitter-ira-network-notebooks/README.md

 ## Running:
 - Grab the dataset (_Tweet information (1.24GB)_ / `ira_tweets_csv_hashed.zip`) from Twitter's Elections Integrity page here: https://about.twitter.com/en_us/values/elections-integrity.html#data.
 Extract the dataset to the `data` folder.
 - `$ docker-compose up` is the quickest way to get a container with a jupyter notebook up and running.
 It will require you to have Docker installed.
+- I don't commit any of the intermediate data, so you'll have to run each notebook in sequence to generate the correct files.